 Student Counselling takes your privacy seriously.
 We are bound by professional ethics which prevent us sharing any information unless your safety is at risk.

 We are bound by the rules of the Health Information Privacy Code 1994, and the Health Act 1956 No 65 (as at 26 June 2009).
 All of our counsellors belong to a professional association and are required to practice in accordance with their associations' Code of Ethics.

 Your sessions at Student Counselling will remain confidential, unless there is significant concern for your safety or the safety of someone else, or when there is a legal duty to provide health information.

-We are mindful that the information we hold at Student Counselling about your health is of a private and confidential nature.
-The collection, storage, and access to your health information is governed by the rules of the Health Information Privacy Code, and the Health Act.
-All our counsellors belong to a professional association and are required to practice in accordance with their association’s code of ethics.
+We are mindful that information we hold at Mauri Ora about you is of a private and confidential nature.
+With respect to the collection, storage, and access to that information, we are bound by the rules of the Health Information Privacy Code and the Health Act.
+All our Health Professionals belong to professional organisations and are required to practice in accordance with their organisation’s code of ethics.

-The details of your counselling sessions are confidential between yourself and Student Counselling.
-The exceptions to this general are when there are concerns for your own or others’ safety, or when there is a legal duty to provide health information.
+The details of your clinical consultations are confidential to yourself and Mauri Ora.
+There are some exceptions to this general rule such as when there are serious concerns for your own or another’s safety, or when there is a legal duty to provide health information.

-If you have any concerns about privacy and confidentiality, or would simply like more information, please talk to your Mauri Ora Health Professional or to the Operations Manager of Mauri Ora (Student Health and Student Counselling) Tel 463 5308.
+If you have any concerns about privacy and confidentiality, or would simply like more information about these topics, please talk to your Mauri Ora Health Professional or to the Operations Manager of Mauri Ora (Student Health and Student Counselling) Tel 463 5308.